 This course is designed to meet the needs of students who want to master practical network and computer security.
 Topics include: malware attacks, application and network attacks, vulnerability assessments for mitigating attacks, data security, network security, wireless network security, authentication and account management, access control fundamentals, basic and advanced cryptography for protecting data, business continuity model, and risk mitigation procedures.
-Prerequisites: CST\120 or taken concurrently
+Prerequisites: CST120 or taken concurrently

-COMPUTED TOMOGRAPHY (CAT\)
+COMPUTED TOMOGRAPHY (CAT)

-THESE COURSES ARE AVAILABLE ONLY TO STUDENTS WHO HAVE BEEN ADMITTED TO THE COMPUTED TOMOGRAPHY PROGRAM.
+THESE COURSES ARE AVAILABLE ONLY TO STUDENTS WHO HAVE BEEN ADMITTED TO THE COMPUTED TOMOGRAPHY PROGRAM

-CAT\201/MRI\201, Cross Sectional Anatomy I (1 credit)
+CAT201, Cross Sectional Anatomy I (1 cr.)

 This course will introduce students to cross sectional imaging of the head and neck.
 Emphasis will be placed on pathology affecting the cranial cavity and neck in the application of computed tomography imaging.
-The uses for and administration of pharmacological agents for CT/MRI imaging will be included in this course.
-Prerequisites: Admission to the Computed Tomography (CT) or Magnetic Resonance Imaging (MRI) Program, and ARRT Registered Radiographer, or Nuclear Medicine (Certification in Nuclear Medicine Technology Certification Board (NMTCB), or Radiation Therapy, or Sonography (Registration through the American Registry for Diagnostic Medical Sonography) (ARDMS).
+The uses for and administration of pharmacological agents for CT imaging will be included in this course.
+Prerequisites: Admission to the Computed Tomography (CT) Program, ARRT Registered Radiographer.
+(New course, Fall 2015) Gen Ed Competency: Scientific Reasoning

-CAT\202, CT Image Display, Post Processing and Quality Assurance I (2 credit)
+CAT202, CT Image Display, Post Processing and Quality Assurance I (2 credit)